thebeebs/Content/disaster.md

 title: Disaster
 authors:
 - thebeebs
-intro: 'The worst day I had at work was when I was 23.
+intro: 'The worst day I had at work was when I was 23'

-T...'
 types:
 - shorts
 categories: